hackerESQ/laravel-stripe/README.md

 composer require hackeresq/laravel-stripe
 ```

-Since Laravel 5.5+, service providers, helpers, and aliases will automatically get registered and you can skip this step.

 Optionally, you can set the `services.stripe.secret` in the `service.php` config file that is provided with Laravel, like so:

 ```php